claranet/spryker-base/README.md

 * Uses dockers `ONBUILD` trigger feature to hook into and control the child image build process
 * Provide reasonable default FPM/nginx configuration
 * Its open for customization by providing hookable build, init and configuration steps
-* Expects the base structure from the [spryker-demoshop](https://github.com/spryker/demoshop)
+* Expects the base structure like the [spryker-demoshop](https://github.com/spryker/demoshop)
 * No further constraints, you are absolutely free to design you shop the way you want it to